loucass003/llelievr.dev/src/views/projects/slimevr-en.md

 Because the headset is a known position and rotation is derived from it, it does not require lighthouses or other forms of additional tracking to model your movement.
 Your headset and controllers’ built in tracking of the hands manages your shoulders and arms.
 SlimeVR uses data from Inertial measurement units (IMU) to determine this rotation, and the number of IMU used determines how many tracking points are available.

-Here is a good visual of what slimevr looks like when used for Real time Mocap inside Unity!
+Here is a good visual of what SlimeVR looks like when used for Real time Mocap inside Unity!

 @[youtube](https://youtu.be/KIxrEe7zjQw)